ExpressionEngine/ExpressionEngine-User-Guide/source/index.rst

 - In-app documentation for native add-ons is incomplete
 - Control panel interfaces for some native add-ons are incomplete
 - Entry and comment count on the homepage is inaccurate
-- Channel Entry revisions is not yet implemented
 - The 'Add Category’ button on the Publish page is not yet implemented
 - This documentation is incomplete
 - ...including this list